Ure mummified cat's head: Provenance

-The item as-is entered the collection of the Ure Museum, along with a number of other ancient Egyptian items, in 1958 as part of a donation by Professor Henry Bassett, University of Reading Professor of Chemistry from 1912 to 1946 and Dean of the Faculty of Science from 1926 to 1930.
+The item as-is entered the collection of the Ure Museum, along with a number of other ancient Egyptian items, in 1958 as part of a donation by Henry Bassett, Professor of Chemistry at the University of Reading from 1912 to 1946 and Dean of the Faculty of Science from 1926 to 1930.
 How Bassett came to own it and its prior history are currently unknown.
 It is, however, very likely that the mummy was one of a number saved from being processed into fertilizer in the 1890s.

 In February 1890, several tons of mummified cats of varying conditions arrived at Liverpool Docks and were auctioned for processing into fertilizer (and fuel).
 These had been discovered (by accident) in 1889 at Speos Artemidos, close to Beni Hasan, Egypt.
 Some of the better-preserved cats, or parts of them, were auctioned off singly; a number of these are on display at the National Museums Liverpool’s World Museum.
 The importation and subsequent auctioning of the mummified cats became a media phenomenon, with numerous national and international newspapers reporting on the proceedings; locals and tourists attended the auctions, too, leading to notable crowds at the related events.